 Optfinity’s CEO, Michael Drobnis, Selected for Goldman Sachs Small Business Program

 OptfinITy is proud to announce that our CEO, Michael Drobnis, has been selected to participate in the Goldman Sachs 10,000 Small Businesses (10KSB) Program.
 The program offers continuing business education through Babson College, a network of executive mentors, and access to capital through “mission-driven small business lenders.”
-“I am a lifelong learner and understand… Read more »
+“I am a lifelong learner and understand the… Read more »

 Websites NOT to Open When Looking for CoronaVirus Updates